Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ![Statistics panel](media/statspanel.png)

-At the bottom of the windows you have access to the panel for the statistics.
-Here you can start and stop the stats collection and visualize the data of the current collection.
+At the bottom of the windows you have access to the statistics panel.
+Here you can start and stop the statistics collection and visualize the data of the current collection.

-Each stats value has 4 values displayed in the table:
+Each statistic has 4 values displayed in the table:

 * Value.
 This is the summary of the values in the last second.
 The type of summarization depends on the source value (sum for the frame usage stats, min/max for the delta, average for all of the others)
 * Minimum/Maximum/Average.
 This is the minimum/maximum/average of the summarized per-second value, computed since the collection started.

-The stats values are organized in groups.
-If you click on the value, its group is expanded and a graph will show the live progress over time.
+The statistics are organized in groups.
+If you click on any statistic, its group is expanded and a graph will show the live progress over time.
 On the X axis you can have either the raw data received each frame, or the summarized data per second.
-Switch between the two modes using the combobox on the top right corner.
+Switch between the two modes using the combobox at the top right corner.

 Hover with the mouse to inspect the values on the graph at a specific time.

 To have an automatic benchmark of the performance, you can click on "Start auto-collecting".
-This function runs a collection for a fixed amount of time, while rotating the model, to emulate a client activity.
+This function runs a collection for a fixed amount of time, while rotating the model, to emulate client usage.